 Ancient Maya War And Warriors

-An evolution from ritualized skirmishes to large scale warfare
+Ritualized skirmishes evolved into large scale warfare

 Rollout vase photos courtesy of Justin Kerr